Favorite Georgia Places for Kids Who Love Things that GO

 Helicopter Rides

 For those who truly want to take to the sky, the Army Aviation Heritage Foundation (AAHF) in Hampton takes guests up in military helicopters.
-But even if you don't want to fly, you can still climb in and around Vietnam-era helicopters in the hanger for free.
+But even if you don't want to fly, you can still climb in and around Vietnam-era helicopters in the hangar for free.

 Air Shows